YagizBasaran/YagizBasaran/README.md

 # About Me

-Hi my name is Yağız Başaran.
-19 years old.
-I'm from Turkiye/Ankara.
+Hi my name is *Yağız Başaran*.

-Freshman at Bilkent University-Computer Science.
+@ Bilkent University-Computer Science.

-Java (for now).
+Java, C++, Python, Verilog, Unity.

 You can contact me from this e-mail adress: 1903yagizbasaran@gmail.com

-Lebron James > Michael Jordan

 <!---
 YagizBasaran/YagizBasaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.